1. Introduction

 Main view

 1. Risk Analyses panel: Create and select a risk analysis.
-Once the analysis is selected, the dashboard can be retracted to optimize the horizontal space by clicking on icon Hide Risk Analyses panel icon.
+Once the analysis is selected, the left column can be retracted to optimize the horizontal space by clicking on the icon Hide Risk Analyses panel icon.

-2. Navigation panel, users administration and account management.
+2. Navigation panel: User administration and account management.

 3. Access to steps of the method by clicking on numbers 1 to 4.